 In a context where the values of financial securities in the markets fluctuate significantly, more and more savers are choosing to invest in the stock market.
-To invest in the financial markets, you can choose to select the company’s shares yourself, but you can also opt for ETFs, also known as trackers.
+To invest in financial markets, you can choose company stocks yourself or explore cryptocurrency live, but you can also choose ETFs, also known as trackers.
 This is a financial product, which appeared in the early 1990s, that allows anyone to invest in a fund whose performance tracks that of a pre-defined index, such as the CAC40.
 Why is this an investment that more and more investors are interested in, and how do you invest in ETFs and trackers?
 Discover our guide.

 What is an ETF?